ansh941/SIHR_python/README.md

 At this moment, I implement Akashi2016 algorithm using numpy and jax.

-There is much faster than original.
+This implementation is much faster than original.

 The other algorithms are coming soon.